 watch The organization is named after Sharon “Sherry” Patterson Whitaker, who lost her battle with colon cancer in 2004.
 Her friends and family wanted to fight this disease and make a difference for others with color cancer after losing Sherry.
 That desire led them to hold a 5K/walk that would support cancer research, which would become the first Sherry’s Run.

 “It’s not just a run: It’s an experience,” says Alisa Van Dyke, marketing director of Sherry’s Run.
 “It’s inspiring just to be there that day.
 The entire community comes together to support each other.
 I feel like it’s a very hopeful and exciting experience.”

 The uplifting day also includes live music, a survivor tent and other activities for the whole family.
 “It’s not about what cancer has done but about how we’re overcoming and providing hope,” says Van Dyke, who started working with the group in 2014.

 Moore was a good friend of Sherry’s and was instrumental in getting support and donations for Sherry’s Run through the years, says Tamara Lampsa, who has been friends with Moore for about 14 years and is Sherry’s Run co-chair.

-Lampsa put together Team Mimi so Moore’s friends and family can show their support for her during the event.
+go to link Lampsa put together Team Mimi so Moore’s friends and family can show their support for her during the event.
 She’s expecting hundreds to join the team and honor their good friend.

 “Denise has made a big impact in many people’s lives.
 She’s a true friend.
 She gives her support and time for her friends and community,” Lampsa says.
 “It’s time for us to give back to Denise.”